 Extra: What Happens If Someone Stole Your Content?

-Sometimes people search for "duplicate content" when their content has been republished on another site without permission.
-It makes sense to call this duplicate content, but you'll find that the suggested solutions are outside of your control since they rely on another site owner.
+Sometimes people search for "duplicate content" solutions when their content has been republished on another site without permission.
+That is completely logical, but you will find that any solutions for duplicate content are mostly outside of your control.
+They rely on another site owner.

 Fortunately, this is an annoyance at worst.
 Google admits that there are "edge cases" where the duplicate content might outrank original content for some ultra low-value, longtail searches.
 They maintain that the original site should rank higher on legitimate keyword phrases.